edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 <br>
 **Cities and Regencies without any Branches**

-It is important to remember that any search during scraping process that did not return any result, either because of server error or because of no branch in the region, would be marked as `NA`.
+It is important to remember that any search during the scraping process that did not return any result, either because of a server error or because of no branch in the region, would be marked as `NA`.
 There are 80 such cities and regencies.
 ```R
 kabkota_with_no_branch = table_cabang %>% filter_all(any_vars(is.na(.)))
 kabkota_with_no_branch